 Cullen was the author of several works, including Synopsis Nosologiæ Methodicæ (1769), Institutions of Medicine, Part I. Physiology (1772), First Lines of the practice of Physic (4 vols, 1776-1784) and A treatise of Materia Medica (1789).1

 - 1. The main source for this article is the Dictionary of National Biography, which has an excellent article on Cullen.

 Boswell attended Cullen's lecture at the University of Edinburgh on October 27, 1762.
 He described the occasion thus: "I liked him much, and I was highly amused to see a numerous audience of young physicians eager to receive instruction and full of the importance of their own profession."

 Cullen's works are hard to find today.
-A few books has been written about him, f.ex.
-Doig, Ferguson, Milne & Passmore's (1990) William Cullen and the Eighteenth Century Medical World.
-A search for William Cullen in the title at [Abebooks] may also yield a few results - be sure not to confuse him with poet William Cullen Bryant.
+A few books have been written about him, e.g. Doig, Ferguson, Milne & Passmore's (1990) William Cullen and the Eighteenth Century Medical World.
+A search for William Cullen in the title at AbeBooks may also yield a few results - be sure not to confuse him with poet William Cullen Bryant.

 In 2015, his collected case letters were made available online by The Royal College of Physicians of Edinburgh and the University of Glasgow as part of The Cullen Project.